watchmanmonitoring/Jamf-Pro-Extension_Attributes/README.md

 Calling

-    /Library/MonitoringClient/Utilities/ExportStatus
+    sudo /Library/MonitoringClient/Utilities/ExportStatus

-Will cause the Monitoring Client to output a summary of the current system status to a plist at
+will cause the Monitoring Client to output a summary of the current system status to a plist at:

     /Library/MonitoringClient/ClientData/UnifiedStatus.plist